baguilar6174/node-template-server/README.md

 #### Response Codes

+- `401 Unauthorized`: Returned if the request is not authorized.
 - `400 Bad Request`: Returned if the request body is invalid.
 - `201 Created`: Returned if the request is successful.